flatland-association/flatland-rl/README.md

 Flatland is a open-source toolkit for developing and comparing Multi Agent Reinforcement Learning algorithms in little (or ridiculously large!) gridworlds.

-The base environment is a two-dimensional grid in which many agents can be placed, and each agent must solve one or more navigational tasks in the grid world.

 [The official documentation](http://flatland.aicrowd.com/) contains full details about the environment and problem statement

 🏆 Challenges